EOSIO/eosio-explorer/README.md

 Therefore, you would want to use this command under these general circumstances:

 1. You just installed the tool
+2. You want switch to different blockchain using the instance endpoint
-2. You want to re-initialize the tool after installing an update (rebuilding Docker images, etc.)
+3. You want to re-initialize the tool after installing an update (rebuilding Docker images, etc.)
-3. You want to completely wipe your blockchain and database, start from scratch.
+4. You want to completely wipe your blockchain data, start from scratch.
-4. You want to re-initialize the tool after changing some configuration data
+5. You want to re-initialize the tool after changing some configuration data

 #### `start`

 The `start` command will just do the following:

 1. Try to resume stopped Docker containers. **If no Docker containers exist, new ones will be started**.
-2. Operations indicated by command flags/options
+3. Operations indicated by command flags/options

 Therefore, you would want to use this command under these general circumstances:

+1. You have already run `init` command to initialize the tool
-1. You want to start the tool normally (without checking for updates)
+2. You want to start the tool normally without changing the endpoint (connects to the endpoint provided in previous run)
 2. You have stopped Docker containers and want to resume a locally created blockchain

 Ideally, for each update installed, you want to run `init` command once, and then just use `start` thereafter.